Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: The case .

 It then follows from H\"older, Hardy's inequality, Sobolev embedding, Bernstein and (\ref{E1010x1}) that

 For $I_2$, we divide it into two cases.
-If $|u_{\leq N}| \lesssim |u_{>N}|$, then it is very similar to the term $I_1$, which we have already treated.
+If $|u_{\leq N}| \lesssim |u_{>N}|$, then it is the term $I_1$, which we have already treated.
 Thus, it suffices to consider the case $|u_{\leq N}| \ll |u_{>N}|$, which can be absorbed into the left-hand side of (\ref{E1010x6}), if we can show